redplanetlabs/specter/README.md

 [0 2 2 4 4 5 6 7]
 ```

-Replace the subsequence from index 2 to 4 with [:a :b :c :d :e]:
+Replace the subsequence from indices 2 to 4 with [:a :b :c :d :e]:

 ```clojure
 user> (setval (srange 2 4) [:a :b :c :d :e] [0 1 2 3 4 5 6 7 8 9])